AdamNbz/AdamNbz/README.md

 **`Amateur Developer`**

 Halo, I'm Bao, but people usually call me nbz.
 I'm currently a junior at UIT - VNU, doing double degree in Information System & Computer Science.
 My enthusiasm is put in gamedev, machine learning (specialized in NLP) & software engineering.
-Meanwhile, i do cp (competitive programming) while i'm in my free time.
+Meanwhile, i do cp (competitive programming) in my free time as it's one of the my favorite sports to play.

 As our former president of Vietnam, Ho Chi Minh, once said: "Học, học nữa, học mãi."
 His sentence inspired me to pursue my life in studying & coding.